jake-87/blog/content/blog/dependent-types-suck.md

 STOP DOING DEPENDENT TYPES
 - Types were not supposed to be given computation!
 - YEARS of typechecking but NO real world use for going higher than GADTS
 - Wanted to go higher anyway for a laugh?
-We had a tool for that: It was call RUNTIME VERIFICATION
+We had a tool for that: It was called RUNTIME VERIFICATION
 - "Yes please give me `Id A x x` of something.
 Please give me `Vec (m + n) A` of it." -- Statements dreamed up by the UTTERLY INSANE

 Look at what computer scientists have been doing, with all the languages and typecheckers we built for them: